Camp Explorations 2026: June 10 to August 14

 Camp Explorations is a hands-on, interactive, science-focused summer camp program.
 Each session includes daily experiments, hands-on activities, related games, journaling and plenty of fun!
-There are nine different sessions covering topics such as Archaeology, Paleontology, Astronomy, Forensic Science, Zoology and much more!
+There are ten different sessions covering topics such as Archaeology, Paleontology, Astronomy, Forensic Science, Zoology and much more!

 For campers entering Y5s–5th grade for the ‘26–’27 school year.